 Sleep has been shown to have important effects on both physical and mental health.
 Some researchers suggest that this is partly due to genetics and partly due to the makeup of the grey matter in the brain.

-You can improve your sleep by practicing good sleep hygiene.
+You can improve your sleep by practising good sleep hygiene.
 This includes developing a consistent sleep schedule and creating an environment that contributes to good sleep.

 Exercise Regularly: